TickTockBent/TimeTickBase/documentation/Whitepaper.md

 ### Core Innovation

 TimeTickBase emerged from this frustration.
 One token per second, forever.
 No administrators, no upgrades, no minting functions.
-The contract runs on time itself, as predictable and unchangeable as the sunrise.
+The contract runs on time itself, as predictable and unchangeable as sunrise.

 The mechanism strips away complexity:
 - Each second generates exactly one token